 Step Four: Reinstatements Finally, after the pipe has been lined, the branch lines that were covered over will have to be robotically reinstated or reopened with our state of the art reinstatement equipment.
 Robotic reinstatement technology allows us to use one continuous liner from one end of the pipe to the other ensuring that the fittings are protected as well.

-Our certified plumbers and trained technicians will first scope you sewer line with a video camera to locate the damaged portion of pipe.
+Our certified plumbers and trained technicians will first scope your sewer line with a video camera to locate the damaged portion of the pipe.
 If the pipe is cracked or broken we will likely use pipelining to repair it.
 Once the crack is located we will access your sewer line and send a fabric liner into the sewer line.
 Once the liner is in place, we will inflate it and then use an epoxy that will cure in place.
 This epoxy allows the liner to harden and adhere to the existing broken pipe.
-Once the two parts are adhered, we will test the new line to make sure it is sealed.
-We will close up the access point.
-Turn your water back on and let you get back to your life!
+Once the two parts have adhered, we will test the new line to make sure it is sealed.
+We will close up the access point, turn your water back on and let you get back to your life!
 We also offer residential services in Denver, CO for homes that need a hassle-free way of restoring their pipes.

 Benefits of Pipe Lining